Kings of War: Derivative games

 Mantic Games also released a series of dungeon skirmish games called Dwarf King's Hold which evolved into (and was replaced by) the dungeon-crawl game series Dungeon Saga, the initial game of which having the subtitle The Dwarf King's Quest.
-They do not share the same rules or game mechanics with Kings of War, but they use the same range of miniatures and are set in the same fictional world of Mantica.
+They do not share the same rules or game mechanics with Kings of War, but they use the same range of miniatures and are set in the same fictional world of Pannithor.

 Also set in the same world is Kings of War Vanguard.
 This uses the same miniatures as Kings of War and Dungeon Saga, as well as some newly commissioned box sets, but has its own rulebook.
 It is a skirmish game where players control individual models rather than units, with an experience and level up system for its campaign mode.
 It was released in 2018.

+In 2020 Kings of War Armada was released bringing naval warfare to the seas of Pannithor.
+The rules are based on Warlord Games popular Black Seas game system.